section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 After initializing the socket, let's set two listeners listed below:

 - **joinRoom**: The function we pass to `socket.on(“joinRoom”)` runs when a new room user joins the room.
-A message to welcome the room user will be displayed to the user.
+A message to welcome the room user will be shown to the user.
 Also, a message *"username has joined”* will be broadcasted to all other users except the user who joined the room.

 - **chat**: The function we pass to `socket.on(“chat”)` handles sending and receiving message.
-Whenever a user disconnects, a message that the *"username has left the room"* will be broadcasted to all the people in the room.
+If a user leaves the chat, a disconnect message is broadcasted to all other room users.

 The event listeners of the above functions, `joinRoom` and `chat` will be triggered from the frontend in the files `home.js` and `chat.js` as explained later in this guide.